 Explore these secluded Thailand islands near Bangkok and find some amazing Thailand beaches and great places to stay.

-I have visited all of these Bangkok Islands over the past few years and hope this information helps.
+I have visited all of these Bangkok Islands over the past few years and hope this information helps to create your own travel plan.

 Chang Island is about 5 hours from Bangkok and if you want to go from Bangkok to Koh Chang it is simple to drive yourself, or take a bus or van.